flare-foundation/governance-proposals/FIP/FIP_10.md

 ## 5. Voting Details

 To pass, the proposal requires a simple majority of votes in favor of it.

+Before voting, providers should consider the following factors:

+* The possibility of additional infrastructure and maintenance costs associated with meeting the minimum requirements not only for existing protocols but also for new protocols in the future.
+* Building a provider system is a competitive venture, and poor performance and lack of participation in one protocol might cause rewards from other protocols to be withheld even though no malicious behavior occurred.

 ## 6. Deadline for Voting